-The results are impressive since the upgraded solution delivers an EPA efficiency versus the original M6 efficiency.
-Where a typical E10 EPA filter solution is expected to have a higher dP than an M6 filter solution when using the same housing size, Camfil's Compact Static EPA filter solution is able to deliver an EPA efficiency performance at a lower dP and with a longer service life, resulting in safer, more reliable and more productive operations.
+The results are impressive since the upgraded solution delivers lower dP while offering EPA efficiency versus the original M6 efficiency.
+A typical E10 EPA filter solution is expected to have a higher dP than an M6 filter solution when using the same housing size.
+The Compact Static EPA filter solution is able to deliver an EPA efficiency performance at a lower dP and with a longer service life, resulting in safer, more reliable, and more productive operations.

 The site manager further confirmed a significant improvement in engine performance, allowing them to run a full year without any unwanted shutdowns that were previously caused by fouling and corrosion with the original system.

-The Camfil Compact Static EPA system is designed to withstand the harshest environments with space constraints, using the unique high efficiency CamGT 3V-600 filter series.
+The Compact Static EPA system is designed to withstand the harshest environments with space constraints, using the unique high efficiency CamGT 3V-600 filter series.
 The deeper filter frame offers maximum filter media usage, allowing for unparalleled media area and low media velocity, providing the lowest dP and longest available life on the market.

 Traditional M6 high velocity systems coalesce and remove larger droplets well, but still let through about 20 lbs of salt per year.

-A final multi-stage system lowers salt ingestion to approximately 0.04lbs per year, 99.9% less than a typical high velocity system.
+A final multistage system lowers salt ingestion to approximately 0.04lbs per year, 99.9% less than a typical high velocity system.